History-Dependent Dynamical Invariants in the Lorenz System: CONCLUSION

-\section{Conclusion}
+\section{CONCLUSION}

-The Lorenz system, long considered a cornerstone in the study of nonlinear dynamics, has traditionally been characterized by the absence of classical conserved quantities within its chaotic operational regime.
-This view, closely associated with its dissipative nature and the resulting contraction of phase space volume, has supported the prevailing interpretation of the system as fundamentally non-integrable and inherently unpredictable in the long term.
-However, the identification of three nontrivial conserved quantities in the present work necessitates a significant revision of this perspective.
+The Lorenz system, a pillar of nonlinear dynamics, has traditionally been characterized by the absence of classical, time-independent conserved quantities within its chaotic regime.
+This view, linked to its dissipative nature, has supported the interpretation of the system as fundamentally non-integrable in the sense of Liouville-Arnold.
+This work, while not refuting the chaotic and non-integrable nature of the system, necessitates a significant revision of what non-integrability implies.
+We demonstrate that the absence of \textit{classical} first integrals is not equivalent to a total absence of structure.
+Instead, we reveal the existence of a form of hidden, non-local order, namely a history-dependent integral constraint, that coexists with chaos, redefining our understanding of the interplay between structure and complexity in dissipative systems.
+This is particularly true for periodic orbits, regardless of their stability, since quantities like $C_1$ allow them to be defined as parametric curves in phase space with a well-defined mathematical form.
 These invariants demonstrate that, contrary to conventional wisdom, constraining structures can coexist with dissipation and chaos.
-While the Lorenz system remains non-Hamiltonian and exhibits strong nonlinear and dissipative behavior, the existence of conserved quantities reconfigures our understanding of its internal dynamics and the mechanisms underlying the formation of its strange attractor.
-The system’s well-known rotational ($\mathbb{Z}_2$) symmetry may now be seen in the context of a richer structure that gives rise to these invariants, suggesting a deeper geometric or algebraic underpinning.
+While the system remains non-Hamiltonian, the existence of these invariants reconfigures our understanding of its internal dynamics.
+The system’s well-known $\mathbb{Z}_2$ symmetry can now be understood in the context of a richer structure that gives rise to these invariants, suggesting a deeper geometric or algebraic underpinning.
 Rather than diminishing the Lorenz system’s importance as a model of chaotic behavior, this newfound structure enhances its value as a paradigm for studying the interplay between order and chaos.
-It illustrates that complex dynamics can arise not only from the absence of constraints but also from their subtle and non-obvious presence.
-The Lorenz system continues to inform an impressive spectrum of scientific domains---from atmospheric modeling and fluid mechanics to laser physics, chemistry, biology, engineering, and pure mathematics---offering fresh insights into the behavior of complex systems.
-In light of these findings, it stands as a testament to the evolving nature of our understanding of dynamical systems and the potential for conserved structures even in contexts where they were previously thought to be absent.

-\section{Data Availability Statement}
+\section{DATA AVAILABILITY STATEMENT}